LinShunKang/MyPerf4J/README.md

 ## Requirements
 * Statistics on the performance indicators of the method such as RPS, Avg, Min, Max, StdDev, TP50, TP90, TP95, TP99, TP999 and TP9999, etc.
-* It can be configured by annotations, and annotations can be configured to class and / or method.
+* It can be configured by properties.
-* Try not to take up too much memory, does not affect the normal response of the program.
+* Does not take up too much memory, does not affect the normal response of the program.
 * The processing of performance indicators can be customized, for example: log collection, reporting to log collection services, etc.

 ## Design